 - Can I create my own stock purchase agreement?
 This is an option, and you can find templates online to download, but it's not the best decision.
 Federal law is complex, and laws are different in every state.
 It's better to have a legal professional craft your document.

 - Using a stock purchase agreement template downloaded online and filling it out yourself.

 - Failure to create an agreement because you know the purchaser.
 This affects your company, so it's important not to take chances.

 - Failing to consider the tax implications.
 Speak with your accountant before signing.

 Steps to File

-1. Fully review the stock purchase agreement with the purchaser.
-UpCounsel offers a Stock Purchase Agreement Template here.
+- Fully review the stock purchase agreement with the purchaser.

-5. The stock purchase agreement doesn't need to be filed with local or federal government.
-You may still need to register the transfer with the SEC if you meet certain criteria.
+- The stock purchase agreement doesn't need to be filed with the local or federal government.
+However, you may still need to register the transfer with the SEC if you meet certain criteria.

-If you're ready to get a stock purchase agreement, post your request in UpCounsel's marketplace.
-These attorneys graduated from respected law schools like Yale and Harvard, and 95 percent of lawyers are screened out so you only get the best legal help.
+If you're ready to get a stock purchase agreement, post your legal job on UpCounsel's marketplace.
+These attorneys graduated from respected law schools like Yale and Harvard.
+Because 95 percent of lawyers are screened out, you only get the best legal help.
 UpCounsel lawyers have an average of 14 years experience, so your company and shareholders are in good hands.